aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 extreme, there's no way to make a safe beacon; but it can be combined with something else in a [virtual field](#virtual-field).

+With more evenly distributed values, such as zip code, a unique hash can still reveal that two records have the same zip code as each other, even if the exact zip code is still a mystery.
 To avoid this, we truncate the hash to ensure some collisions.

 For a field with `X` distinct values, you should choose a beacon length `N`